Hurricanes vs. Panthers: Odds, total, moneyline - Stanley Cup Semifinals Game 1

 Hurricanes vs. Panthers Betting Trends

-- In 45 games this season, Carolina and its opponent have combined for more than 6 goals.
+- Florida has played 69 games this season with more than 6 goals.

 - The Hurricanes have won 62.5% of their games when favored on the moneyline this season (15-9).